Randy Hall: Post-Miles Davis

 After leaving Pleasure, Hall carved out a successful career as an artist/producer and in 1984, he released a solo album, I Belong to You, produced by Ray Parker Jr. (of Raydio and "Ghostbusters" fame).
 The album included contributions from Irving, Wilburn, Crews and Burris.
 In 1985, Hall was in Ray Parker Jr's studio (Ameraycan) in Los Angeles, recording a follow-up solo album, Love You Like A Stranger.
 Once again, Crews and Irving were involved in the sessions.
 Meanwhile, Miles had left Columbia Records after almost thirty years and signed with Warner Bros.
 Records, with Warner's head of jazz Tommy LiPuma given the responsibility of handling Miles's musical development.
 During the initial stages, LiPuma was happy for Miles to choose his own musical direction.
 Miles decided that he wanted Hall to produce his first album for Warner Bros.

 Hall decided to work with a number of people from the Love You Like A Stranger sessions on the new Miles Davis album.
 One of these people was Atalla Zane Giles, who had played guitar, keyboards, bass and sang on the album.
 Giles was asked to compose, arrange and produce the new album with Hall.
 Engineer Reggie Dozier was asked to join the project, as were keyboardist Adam Holzman (who later joined Davis's band), bassist Cornelius Mims, percussionist Steve Reid, Burris and Wilburn.
 More than a dozen tunes were recorded during the sessions, which took place between October 1985 and January 1986, and the plan was to release an album called Rubberband.
 One of the tracks was called "Give It Up," the same name as a hit tune for Pleasure.
 The Rubberband material was not released until 2019.

-Davis later worked work with Marcus Miller to record Tutu.
+Davis later worked with Marcus Miller to record Tutu.
 Davis's performances from a couple of the Rubberband sessions were used to create new tracks on the Doo-Bop album.
 Two tunes from the Rubberband sessions were due to appear on a retrospective set called The Last Word, but were ultimately not included.

-In more recent years Hall has been working with Elliott Small.
+In more recent years, Hall has been working with Elliott Small.
 Hall produced, wrote the music, and played piano and guitar on Small's album This Season's Collection.
 Hall also wrote the lyrics for two songs on the album: "Share Your Love" and "Delightful".

 Hall currently lives in Las Vegas, where he has a production studio, and he performs locally, nationally, and internationally.